My Mother's a Hardcore Drug Addict (meth, heroin, and everything else). What the Heck Do We Do?

 Maybe we will get lucky, and she will just be the crazy lady in the nursing home.
 The real handfuls are the retired drug addicts that go in at a young age.
 On the other hand, maybe she will kill herself.
 She has already overdosed almost to death on multiple occasions.
 "Life saved by friends," They say.
 But I have many reasons to believe that the one who saved her may have been the one who poisoned her.
 She has also wandered into traffic a few times.

 I am beginning to believe that some diseases are incurable and some desires are indestructible.
 It's disappointing because I have seen a lot of success around me.
 I had a lesser trouble with addiction.
 My brother had a similar one.
 I have had many friends overcome their addictions with controlled use and, less often, abstinence.

 They did this with the support of the community.
 This is something that a double felon retired drug addict does not have.
 She has reached out to a few people, a few times.
-I wish they would all recognize the cries for help
+I wish they would all recognize the cries for help and reach back.

 I am pretty strapped for cash, these days, also.
 I do have some people that would sponsor certain efforts, I believe.
 My dad offered to do things.
 He just said that she had to be willing to accept them.
 So, therein lies the problem.
 She will not accept help.
 So, he will not help pay.
 I am barely making ends meet, but I would be willing to further restrict my food budget, kill a few bills, dip into savings....

 The short to answer to what you can do about your mother is not a lot unfortunately - not until she's ready to want to at least quit her addiction.

 Because the crux of overcoming an addiction rests entirely with the addict.
 You can't just take on a passive role, swallow some pill and be cured like with other diseases.
 You have to actively work at achieving sobriety ... and then work even harder at maintaining that.

 Addiction is multi-faceted - it destroys you mentally, spiritually and physically - so to ever recover